 Their popularity was soon established as these amiable smaller dogs became integral in many households across the United States and latterly across the world.
 This popularity has not abated during the subsequent years and this has led to associations establishing breed standards for these mixed breeds.

 The most prominent is the American Cockapoo club formed in 2004.
 They register Cockapoo litters whose parentage can be confirmed as originating from poodle and Cocker Spaniel lineage.
-Similarly there are is a Cockapoo Club of GB and many other clubs and organisations across the globe for this popular breed.
+Similarly, there is a Cockapoo Club of GB and many other clubs and organizations across the globe for this popular breed.

 Overall Cockapoos have amazing, friendly and affectionate personalities.
 Due to the mix of Poodle and Cocker Spaniel genes they are also very intelligent.
 So what are the other positives and potential negatives?

 Great Cockerpoo Traits